Welcome to Reception - Class 1!

 How can you help?

-Can you please use the ‘WOW’ cards to let us know of any observations you have made of Active Learning at home?
+We will send some ‘WOW’ cards home and would be grateful if you could to let us know of any observations you have made of Playing and Exploring at home?

-We continue to provide a variety of reading opportunities every day in school and would appreciate your continued support reading with your child as often as possible.
+We continue to provide a variety of reading opportunities every day in school and would appreciate your support reading with your child as often as possible.
+The school reading policy for reading homework is at least 3 times a week.
 This can be through hearing your child read the books we send home, using and sharing books from the library or reading stories to them at home.
+Please make a note in their reading record when they have read with you so that we know if we need to change the reading book.

 We aim to change your child's home reading book every Tuesday and Friday.

-The children have enjoyed watching our educational videos of ‘numberblocks’ that support a deeper understanding of number.
+The children will be introduced to our educational videos of ‘numberblocks’ that support a deeper understanding of number in addition to activities that enable children to master the deeper mathematical concepts.
 Please use the link below to explore related activities and games with your child.

 If you have any further queries please don't hesitate to come and talk to us either at the beginning or end of the day, or if you think you would like a longer appointment, please ring the office to arrange.